 Once the Fund has accepted an order, upon next determination of the Fund's NAV, the Fund will confirm the issuance of a Creation Unit, against receipt of payment, at such NAV.
-The Distributor will transmit a confirmation of acceptance to the Authorized Participant that placed the order.
+A confirmation of acceptance will be transmitted to the Authorized Participant that placed the order.

 Except as provided below, a Creation Unit will not be issued until the Fund obtains good title to the deposit securities and the Cash Component, along with any cash-in-lieu and Transaction Fee.
-The delivery of Creation Units will generally occur no later than T+2.
+The delivery of Creation Units will generally occur no later than T+3 except with respect to certain foreign securities.